-Key Stage 3 (KS3) outlines a three-year programme of study which runs through Years 7, 8 and 9.
-The aim of KS3 is to focus on the practical development of the skills needed to develop our students to become successful learners who enjoy learning, make progress and achieve; become confident individuals who are able to live safe, healthy and fulfilling lives; and responsible citizens who make a positive contribution to society.
+Our international academic programme in Years 7-9 focuses on the practical development of the skills needed to develop our students to become successful learners who enjoy learning, make progress and achieve; become confident individuals who are able to live safe, healthy and fulfilling lives; and responsible citizens who make a positive contribution to society.

-The Curriculum is studied by all students at Key Stage 3 comprises: English, Mathematics, Science, Design and Technology, Information Technology, Bahasa May and another Modern Foreign Language (unless EAL), History, Geography, Art, Music, Drama, Physical Education and PSHE.
+The Curriculum is studied by all students in Years 7-9 comprises: English, Mathematics, Science, Design and Technology, Information Technology, Bahasa Malay and one other Modern Foreign Language (unless EAL), History, Geography, Art, Music, Drama, Physical Education and PSHE.

 Assessment of students’ work and progress takes place in lessons in an on-going manner both formally and informally.
 Students’ progress within a subject is monitored and measured against their potential which is determined by the data received on intake and any other forms of objective testing that take place during the key stage.